 Enviromedica also fully genome-sequenced each strain to confirm that they are not pathogenic.
 That’s important because there are also pathogenic microorganisms in soil that can be detrimental to your health.

-You can use discount code ENVMK20 to get 20% off your purchase.
+You can use discount code HEALTHTECH10 to get 10% off your purchase.

 Terraflora Daily Care

 Daily Care is a broad-spectrum synbiotic complex (a combination of prebiotics and probiotics) that contains one billion viable cells per serving.

 Traditional probiotics often contain significantly higher CFU counts (up to 75 billion).
 But remember, only a subset of viable cells make it into the lower GI tract.

 The term synbiotic refers to a combination of probiotics and prebiotics, consisting of the following strains: